 Payment delays can jeopardize the financial health of subcontractors and suppliers, leading to stress and cash flow issues.
-While it’s not always possible to predict which clients may delay payment, having a consistent collection strategy in place can significantly increase your chances of getting paid without prolonged disputes.
+The good news is that construction law gives subcontractors tools to force payment, but those tools come with strict deadlines.
+Miss one, and you can lose your right to use it.
 This guide walks you through the steps you can take when dealing with a general contractor who hasn’t paid your invoice.

 Start Early with a Collection Strategy

-The best way to prevent payment issues is to be proactive.
+The best way to prevent payment issues is to be proactive, before the first invoice ever goes unpaid.
 A well-defined collection strategy eliminates uncertainty and ensures you have a plan to follow if problems arise.
 Ideally, this strategy should outline steps to take once an invoice becomes overdue and include clear timelines for action.

 A proactive approach ensures two things:

 Once an invoice is 30 to 45 days overdue, it’s time to start making phone calls.
-Directly contacting the general contractor can often clarify the situation.
+Directly contacting the general contractor can often clarify whether the delay is an honest oversight or something more serious.
 During these conversations:

-• Be firm about your expectations.
-Clearly communicate that you expect the invoice to be paid and outline a specific deadline.
+- Be firm about your expectations.
+Clearly communicate the exact amount owed, that you expect the invoice to be paid and outline a specific deadline.

 For example, you could say, “I understand there may be processing delays, but I do need payment by XX date to keep things on track.
 If that doesn’t happen, the next step will be sending an intent to lien notice in compliance with state requirements.”

-Keeping the conversation professional and non-confrontational while emphasizing your payment expectations lays the foundation for further escalation if necessary.
+Keeping the conversation professional and non-confrontational while emphasizing your payment expectations lays the foundation for further escalation if the contractor still doesn’t pay your invoice.

 Step 2: Send an Intent to Lien Letter

-If your invoice is still unpaid by the deadline established during your follow-ups (typically no more than 60 to 75 days after the invoice date), the next step is sending an intent to lien letter.
-Our mechanic’s liens attorneys can help ensure your intent to lien notice is properly drafted and compliant with state requirements.
+If your invoice is still unpaid by the deadline established during your follow-ups (typically no more than 60 to 75 days after the invoice date), send a written intent to lien letter.
+Our mechanic’s liens attorneys draft these notices to make sure they meet your state’s specific requirements, since a technical error at this stage can undermine your lien rights later.

-• It signals your seriousness about taking legal action.
+- It signals you are serious about taking legal action.

 Step 3: File a Lien

-If payment hasn’t been made within 15 to 30 days of your intent to lien notice, it’s time to file a lien.
-A lien places a legal claim on the property where the work or materials were provided.
-This is one of the most effective ways to secure payment because most construction projects, especially new builds, involve financing that prohibits unsettled liens at closing.
-Contractors often clear liens quickly to avoid delays in the payment and project wrap-up processes.
+If you still haven’t gotten paid 15 to 30 days after your intent to lien notice, it’s time to file a lien.
+A mechanic’s lien places a legal claim on the property where the work or materials were provided.
+This is one of the most effective ways to secure payment because most construction financing, especially on new builds, won’t close with an unresolved lien on the property.
+Contractors and owners typically move fast to clear a lien rather than let it delay a closing.

 When filing a lien: